nmigen1/nmigen/README.md

   * send us feedback and suggestions for improvements
   * send us bug reports when something goes wrong
-  * send us the modifications and improvements you have done to nMigen as pull requests on GitLab
+  * send us the modifications and improvements you have done to nMigen as pull requests on GitLab. git format-patch is also accepted: ping us on the IRC channel

 See LICENSE file for full copyright and license info.